Do you remember the last time you moved from one house to another? Well, I remember, and it’s not just ‘lift and shift’.

 - No testing needed because it’s an exact copy of ‘everything’.

-- No downtime as there is just only one ‘switch’ moment.
+- No downtime as there is just one ‘switch’ moment.

-… Although that would be a dream come true.
+… Although that would be a dream come through.